communicativenewts/sandpiper/README.md

 ##Usage

 This app relies on a separate add-on script that can be implemented on a third party's website to track clicks on that site.
 This script is in the Buyify repository <a href="https://github.com/wokesharks/buyify/blob/master/README.md">here</a>.
+The filename for the tracking library that is central the shark analytics application is named wokeSharks.js

 ##Requirements